-A number of parties have gone so far as to offer alterations in the proposed

-Operating Plans of the Applicants; Applicants have responded to the operational issues raised by these proposals in other sections of this filing.
+A number of parties have gone so far as to offer alterations in the proposed by these proposals in other sections of this filing.
 Applicants are also responding to certain safety concerns raised by some parties in other sections of this filing.